codehsbooks/introcs/Animation-and-Games/README.md

 # Animation and Games

-Introduction to animation and games
+An introduction to creating animations and building games using JavaScript.